What is a dental bridge?

 Why are these teeth bridges used?

 A teeth bridge is often used to restore your smile, your ability to properly chew and speak or bite properly by replacing missing teeth.
-You might wonder how a dental bridge work, but it can can surely prevent remaining teeth to drift out of position too.
+You might wonder how a dental bridge work, but it can prevent remaining teeth to drift out of position too.

 What types of dental bridges are available?